California RN and LPN Nursing CEUs

 Dementia is a chronic or progressive syndrome caused by various brain illnesses that affect behavior, memory, thinking, and the ability to perform everyday activities.
 This course is designed to educate providers on current management techniques for two major neurocognitive disorders that share similar symptoms: Alzheimer's disease and dementia.

-This course updates and reviews annual training topics required for the Healthcare Insurance Portability and Accountability Act (HIPAA), the Joint Commission on Accreditation of Healthcare Organizations (TJC), and the Occupational Safety and Health Administration (OSHA).
+This course updates annual training topics required for the Healthcare Insurance Portability and Accountability Act (HIPAA), the Joint Commission on Accreditation of Healthcare Organizations (TJC), and the Occupational Safety and Health Administration (OSHA).
 It also includes medical device reporting, patient’s rights, Medical Safety Data Sheets (MSDS), and workplace safety.
 This course does not address facility-specific information.

 The outcome of this article is to educate healthcare professionals in strategies to reduce the frequency and impact of bullying.